rohan843/CTFs/picoCTF_132_GET_aHEAD/README.md

 ---

 I have made a POST request, but have received the same HTML, only with `blue` as the background color.
 As a precaution, I checked the response headers.
 There was only one - the `Content-type`, with the usual data.

+---

+Ok, turns out PHP wasn't involved.
+The trick was in the name all along - a*HEAD*.
+An HTTP `HEAD` request returned the flag as a header.